barstoolbluz/ssrc/API_DOCUMENTATION.md

 }

 int main() {
-    // Note: You need to link against the library or include the source files.
-    // This example assumes you have a file named "input_44100.wav".
-    // convert_file("input_44100.wav", "output_96000.wav");
+  if (argc == 3) {
+    convert_file(argv[1], argv[2]);
     return 0;
   }

+  std::cerr << "Usage : " << argv[0] << " <source wav file> <dest wav file>" << std::endl;

+  return -1;
+}
 ```

 ## 3. Advanced Topics

-This section delves deeper into specific components of the `libshibatch` API.
+This section delves deeper into specific components of the `libshibatchsrc` API.

 ### 3.1.
 Dithering with the `Dither` Class

-When converting audio from a higher bit depth to a lower bit depth (e.g., from 24-bit to 16-bit), quantization errors can introduce audible artifacts. **Dithering** is the process of adding a small amount of carefully shaped noise before quantization to mask these artifacts and produce a more pleasant, analog-like sound.
+Converting high-resolution audio to a lower bit depth (e.g., 24-bit to 16-bit) involves quantization, where sample values are rounded to the nearest available level.
+This process creates quantization errors that manifest as distortion correlated with the original signal, which is musically unpleasant, especially on fading reverb tails.

+Dithering is a technique that mitigates this by adding a small amount of uncorrelated noise to the signal prior to quantization.
+This crucial step trades the harsh, signal-correlated distortion for a more benign and constant noise floor.

+To take this a step further, noise shaping can be employed.
+This process intelligently sculpts the noise floor, pushing the noise energy away from the frequency ranges where the human ear is most sensitive (e.g., 2-5 kHz) and into the far less audible, very high frequencies.
+While this may physically increase the total noise energy in the system, it results in a significantly lower perceived noise level.
+This combined process preserves low-level detail and the sense of resolution in the final audio.

 The `ssrc::Dither` class is a pipeline stage that performs this function.
 It takes a high-resolution signal as input (e.g., from the `SSRC` stage) and outputs a signal ready for quantization.